N0Soull/Discord-SelfBot/README.md

 ## features

-- Custom RPC (Rich Presence) with status
+- Custom RPC (Rich Presence) with status change
-- Automatic emote managment without discord nitro and on every devide mobile/pc.
+- Automatic emote managment without discord nitro and on every device mobile/pc.
 - emotes add through chat and one simple command
 - config file edit for easier use
-- automatic better embed replacement
+- automatic embed replacement

 ### coming soon

-- `work in progress:` multiple config files which can be loaded loaded when the user changes the selfBot account/Token
+as of right now no more feutures are planned

 ## Available commands